-- 31. Cost-effectiveness scoring for projects has changed from utilizing total GHG reductions versus a fraction of GHG reductions, proportional to the fraction of total project cost represented by the DDRDP grant amount.
-How will CDFA ensure this scoring fairly evaluates projects which may not have fully committed and calculated their matching funds beyond the required minimum?
+30. Cost-effectiveness scoring for projects has changed, from utilizing total GHG reductions versus a fraction of GHG reductions, proportional to the fraction of total project cost represented by the DDRDP grant amount.
+How will CDFA ensure this scoring fairly evaluates projects that may not have fully committed and calculated their matching funds beyond the required minimum?

-CDFA will evaluate cost-effectiveness on the basis of total GHG reductions per dollar of the DDRDP grant.
-Additionally, projects that do not demonstrate fully secured match may be less competitive in the Financials and Budget section of the application. - 32.
-Can I apply to both DDRDP and AMMP at the same time?
+CDFA will evaluate cost-effectiveness based on total GHG reductions per dollar of the DDRDP grant.
+Additionally, projects that do not demonstrate a fully secured match may be less competitive in the Financials and Budget section of the application.

+31. Can I apply to both DDRDP and AMMP?

-The intent of the programs is to ensure a wide distribution of funds across individual operations.
+The programs intend to ensure a wide distribution of funds across individual operations.
 While an applicant may submit an application to both DDRDP and AMMP, the choice to apply to both programs should be considered carefully.
 AMMP and DDRDP projects differ greatly in their scope as well as permitting requirements.
 Inadequate preparation of applications may impact the quality and competitiveness of applications.
-If after review, the project submitted to both programs receives a competitive score for an award, only one of the AMMP or DDRDP award would be made during that application cycle. - 33.
-If two developers desire to establish a single biogas upgrading system to RNG for two separate digester projects at each of their host dairies and elect to share the upgrading system, can they jointly file a grant application for the upgrading system?
+If after review, the project submitted to both programs receives a competitive score for an award, only one of the AMMP or DDRDP awards would be made, consistent with the Program Requirements and Eligibility and Exclusions sections of the RGA.

+32. If two developers desire to establish a single biogas upgrading system to RNG for two separate digester projects at each of their host dairies and elect to share the upgrading system, can they jointly file a grant application for the upgrading system?

 No, the developers cannot submit a joint grant application for requesting two separate dairy digester projects, as each grant application must represent an individual digester project at a unique project site (i.e., dairy operation).
-Please see the Eligibility and Exclusion section of the RGA. - 34.
-Can previous AMMP recipients apply for DDRDP?
+Please see the Eligibility and Exclusion section of the RGA.